CaptainCodeman/svelte-api-keys/README.md

 await locals.api.anonymous().approve(limit)
 ```

-All of these options can be combined into a single call:
+All of these options can be combined into a single call, just make sure that the `.approve(limit)` call is last:

 ```ts
 await locals.api.name('posts').has('get').cost(2).approve(limit)